conner-huf/conner_api/README.md

   - endpoints for accessing my resume information
 - /noodle
   - endpoints for my concert venue web application
+- /ribbon
+  - API for accessing gift data for users

 #### Starting the server